Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 Star anise is an ingredient in the popular Chinese five-spice powder.
 The traditional seasoning also contains ground cloves, cinnamon, fennel seeds, and Szechwan peppercorns, although today a different combination of spices may be used in the recipe.
 The powder is used with poultry, pork, and seafood.
 It's sometimes added to stir-fried vegetables and is also used in desserts.

 Another dish that traditionally contains star anise is Vietnamese pho.
 This is a type of beef noodle soup which contains a broth made from spices and marrow bones.
-Tea eggs, a popular snack in China and Chinese communities, are also flavoured with star anise.
+Tea eggs, a popular snack in China and Chinese communities, are also flavored with the space.
 To make tea eggs, hard boiled eggs are cracked and then placed in a tea which contains spices.
 The liquid is absorbed into the shell and into the egg itself, creating a marbled effect.
 The eggs are eaten cold.

 An essential oil can be extracted from the spice and used as a flavoring agent in items such as jams and liqueurs.
 Anisette, sambuca, and ouzo are usually flavored with star anise oil instead of oil from anise seeds, since the first product is generally cheaper to obtain.

 Star Anise Spiced Pear Crumble Recipe